SuperIRis/personal-website-update-2022/README.md

 - Updated information
 - Updated to ES6

+NOTES as of 1/11

+- Fixed gulpfile, had to change bundle to bundle2.js, otherwise browserSync looked for bundle2.js/ and failed.
+  Next:
+  - watch is not working properly to re-process js

 NOTES as of 31/10

 - Implemented live reload and server with browserSync in gulpfile